British rule in Burma: Early days

+Social discontent was also on the rise in the 1920s mainly against being disadvantaged in relation to the Indian and Chinese migrants who were financially better.
+Local population felt strongly against being economically exploited though the communities lived relatively at peace with each other.
+In 1909, minor changes were made to the Burmese constitution vis-a-vis major reforms to the Indian constitution.
+Further changes in 1920 aimed to ignore reforms in Burma which led to nationwide protests spearheaded by the barristers.

 In 1920, a student strike broke out in protest against the new University Act which the students believed would only benefit the elite and perpetuate colonial rule.
 'National Schools' sprang up across the country in protest against the colonial education system, and the strike came to be commemorated as 'National Day'.
 There were further strikes and anti-tax protests in the later 1920s led by the Wunthanu athins.
 Prominent among the political activists were Buddhist monks (hpongyi), such as U Ottama and U Seinda in the Arakan who subsequently led an armed rebellion against the British and later the nationalist government after independence, and U Wisara, the first martyr of the movement to die after a protracted hunger strike in prison.

-The Rise of Burmese Nationalism
+The rise

 In December 1930, a local tax protest by Saya San in Tharrawaddy quickly grew into first a regional and then a national insurrection against the government.
-Lasting for two years, the Galon Rebellion, named after the mythical bird Garuda – enemy of the Nagas i.e. the British – emblazoned on the pennants the rebels carried, required thousands of British troops to suppress along with promises of further political reform.
+Lasting for two years, the Galon Rebellion, named after the mythical bird Garuda – enemy of the Nagas, i.e. the British – emblazoned on the pennants the rebels carried, required thousands of British troops to suppress along with promises of further political reform.
 The eventual trial of Saya San, who was executed, allowed several future national leaders, including Dr Ba Maw and U Saw, who participated in his defence, to rise to prominence.

 During the 1930 Rangoon riot, the Dobama Asiayone (We Burmans Association) was founded, whose members called themselves thakin (an ironic name as thakin means "master" in the Burmese language – rather like the Indian 'sahib' – proclaiming that they were the true masters of the country entitled to the term usurped by the colonial masters).
-The second university student strike in 1936 was triggered by the expulsion of Aung San and Ko Nu, leaders of the Rangoon University Students Union, for refusing to reveal the name of the author who had written an article in their university magazine, making a scathing attack on one of the senior university officials.
+The second university student strike in 1936 was triggered by the expulsion of Aung San and Thakin Nu, leaders of the Rangoon University Students Union, for refusing to reveal the name of the author who had written an article in their university magazine, making a scathing attack on one of the senior university officials.
 It spread to Mandalay leading to the formation of the All Burma Students Union.
 Aung San and Nu subsequently joined the Thakin movement progressing from student to national politics.